‘Tough balancing act’: Chinese, German leaders hold talks

 “At the same time, we are looking carefully at preventing dangerous economic reliance in the future.”

+“That means that if there are major upheavals between China and the West or even a war over Taiwan, the German economy as a whole will be severely endangered,” said Spiegel.

-Addressing the same event, NATO chief Jens Stoltenberg noted that many had previously thought that buying gas from Russia was “a purely commercial decision, only to learn the hard way”.
+NATO chief Jens Stoltenberg urged Germany to learn from the lesson of Russia’s aggression, noting that many had previously thought that buying gas from Russia was “a purely commercial decision, only to learn the hard way”.

 “We must not make the same mistake once again with other authoritarian regimes, not least China,” he warned.